princenyeche/jiraone/index.md

     data = "hello world"
     echo(data)
     # prints //
-    # hello world
+    # 'hello world'
      ```
-* `add_log` -&gt; This is a function used log messages to a log file. it accepts two parameters `message` and `level`.
+* `add_log` -&gt; This is function is used log messages to a log file. it accepts two parameters `message` and `level`.
-the function uses the logging module and writes a log based on 3 levels, "debug", "info" or "error".
+the function uses the logging module and writes a log, based on 3 levels. "debug", "info" or "error".
 The message part
 is a string used to denote what is written to the log.
   * example usage:
      ```python